England FA Cup

 Although you can use a virtual private network to stream live FA Cup games, we recommend carrying out your own search before diving into the world of VPNs.

-However, in theory, with the right VPN, you could access BBC iPlayer or ITVX and watch these FA Cup matches for free from anywhere in the world.
+However, in theory, with the right VPN, you could access BBC iPlayer and watch these FA Cup matches for free from anywhere in the world.

 Best Platforms to Watch FA Cup Highlights in the UK

-You can also find highlights on the FA Cup’s official YouTube channel, titled “The Emirates FA Cup”.
-The channel has 4.2k videos and more than two million subscribers, making it a great place to catch highlights and other FA Cup content.
+You can also find highlights on the FA Cup’s official YouTube channel, which is a great place to catch highlights and other FA Cup content.

 Q. What channel is showing the FA Cup?